 Curriculum revision and educational leadership

 Educational leaders provide direction for the faculty by ensuring that curricula are geared to achieving the highest possible quality.
-This calls for effective and motivated people with a clear educational vision when it comes to module content, didactics and organisation.
-TU Delft is focusing on challenge-based education (TU Delft vision on education).
-Key themes in this include study behaviour, success rates, student culture and student intake.
-The educational innovation team wants for example to gain a greater understanding of the frequently-experienced issue of study stress in the teaching of design.
+This calls for effective and motivated people with a clear educational vision when it comes to course content, didactics and organisation.
+Key themes include research into the structure, cohesion and flexibility of the programme, students’ study habits, study success, student culture and student intake and transfers.

 - Havik, K. & Wilms Floet, W. Architectural design teaching approaches.
-Group Methods and Analysis, Architecture Department research programme.
+Group Methods and Analysis, Architecture Department research program.
 The following themes have been outlined:

 - “Delft Approach to Architectural Education” in collaboration with all Architecture chairs: studio reflections of teaching methods

 - The critical moment of design invention: from analysis to design in the graduation studio creative imagination, design thinking